 Bayard Cutting Arboretum – Great River

-The 690 acres of sprawling horticultural beauty in Bayard Cutting Arboretum were a donation of love.
+The 690 acres of sprawling horticultural beauty in Bayard Cutting Arboretum were a gift of love.
 The arboretum was donated to the Long Island State Park Region by Mrs. William Bayard Cutting and her daughter, Mrs. Olivia James, in memory of William Bayard Cutting.
-It is the largest botanical garden on Long Island with extensive conifer collections and five nature walks.
+It is the largest botanical garden on Long Island and houses an extensive conifer collection and five nature walks.
 The sights and sounds of spring are evident in the ponds and wildlife.
 Admission is $8 per vehicle.
 Mansion and gardens tours are $10 per adult; $5 for children 11 and younger.
 Admission is FREE for Empire Pass holders.

 Enjoy family-friendly gardening at Bridge Gardens on the East End.
 Photo courtesy of the gardens.